Slugterra: Slugisodes

-From 2012 to 2016, 80 Slugisodes were aired.

-"The new animated action-comedy 'Slugisodes' (20 x 5’) is currently in development with WildBrain.
-The 2D-animated shorts are targeted to launch in 2020, including on YouTube, managed by DHX's WildBrain.
-Through a non-dialogue serialized arc, the 'Slugisodes' will feature the Slugs from the successful international TV show, as well as introducing new Slugs and locations".
-After a four-year hiatus, a Slugisode, "Joules VS. Bludgeon Battle", was released on September 12, 2020.
+From 2012 to 2016, 80 short 2D-animated episodes known as Slugisodes were aired.
+After a four-year hiatus, a new Slugisode, "Joules VS. Bludgeon Battle", was released on September 12, 2020.

 Slugterra: Ascension

 It was announced that a new spin-off Slugterra series, Slugterra: Ascension, would be released, with a sneak-peek premiere on September 5, 2022.
 The series, consisting of 20 four-minute-long shorts, explores the adventure of Eli and Trixie against Locke and Lode.
 Dr. Blakk also returns in the final shorts, while Kord and Pronto only appear via radio communications.
 Later, a game with the same name was released in 2022.

 Telecast and home media

 Slugterra premiered on Disney XD Canada on September 3, 2012, and started broadcasting in the United States the following month.
 The series was formerly streamed on Netflix from 2016 until 2018, and is currently available on other platforms such as The Roku Channel.

 Shout!
 Factory released Slugterra: Return of the Shane Gang, the first DVD collection of the series, on February 12, 2013.
 The second collection, Slugterra: Slugs Unleashed, was released on June 18, 2013, with Slugterra: Slug Power! following on September 17, in the United Kingdom, Platform Entertainment Ltd. released episodes on DVD.